 If no, the FDT offset reduction does not apply.
-As a result, the amount of FDT liability from step 1 is the amount that should be shown at Offsetable portion of current year FDT on the franking account tax return.
+The amount of FDT liability from step 1 is the amount shown at Offsetable portion of current year FDT on the franking account tax return.
 This is the amount that can be claimed as a tax offset by a corporate tax entity that satisfies the residency requirement for imputation purposes.